GreatDevelopers/ScriptCAD/Session0/Session0.md

 </div>

-# A day with Python!
+# A Date with Python!

 ## Introduction: